justinwiley/markdownbeautifier/README.md

 This is a toy project designed to create a semi-useful web-application that meets Lighthouse audits and is a progressive, off-line capable application.

-Code quality and test coverage is secondary consideration.
+Code quality and test coverage are secondary considerations!

 ### Goals